aless80/Zero-Waste-Locator/README.md

 Get a Google Maps API key [here](https://developers.google.com/maps/documentation/javascript/get-api-key) to use Google's geolocation service.
 Place the API key in the ./src/index_INSERTKEY.html file, then rename that file to index.html.
 This allows you to use it for geocoding from the front end (see [src/app/map/map.component.ts](src/app/map/map.component.ts)).

-Set up a Google Maps API key for using it on a server.
-This can be used for geocoding from the server backend through [npm-geocoder](https://www.npmjs.com/package/node-geocoder).
-See the [backend/server.js](backend/server.js) file.
+The code still includes my implementation of geocoding from the server backend.
+This implementation uses [npm-geocoder](https://www.npmjs.com/package/node-geocoder) but I commented it out in the code.
+To use it set up a Google Maps API key for using it on a server and see the [backend/server.js](backend/server.js) file.

-I will soon(-ish) clean up things and give both options to the user.

 <!--
 npm i --save-dev babel-cli babel-preset-env